Rent (musical): UK productions

 A one-off Rent - The 20th Anniversary Concert was held at the Blackpool Opera house Monday November 11, 2013.
 A 20th anniversary tour opened at Theatr Clwyd in October 2016 before playing a two-month run at the St James Theatre, London.
 The cast included Layton Williams as Angel and Lucie Jones as Maureen.
 The production then continued to tour the UK.

 In 2018 an immersive production of RENT premiered at Frogmore Paper Mill in Apsley, Hemel Hempstead.
 The cast included Aran Macrae (Roger), Connor Dyer (Mark) and Lizzie Emery (Mimi).
 The show opened on July 10, 2018, and ran until July 28.

-In 2020, the musical was revived at Manchester's Hope Mill Theatre for a limited run from October 30 to December 6.
-The production was originally scheduled to begin in late July but was delayed due to the COVID-19 pandemic.
+The Hope Mill Theatre revival, originally scheduled for late July 2020, ran from October 30 to December 6 after COVID-19-related delays.
 Due to the ongoing pandemic, the audience was socially distanced and measures were in place around the theatre.
 The cast included Blake Patrick Anderson (Mark), Tom Francis (Roger), Maiya Quansah-Breed (Mimi), Dom Hartley-Harris (Collins), Alex Thomas-Smith (Angel), Millie O'Connell (Maureen), Jocasta Almgill (Joanne), and Ahmed Hamad (Benny).
 The production was professionally filmed, which was broadcast from November 27 to December 20 on weekends.

+In 2023, the musical was revived at the Edinburgh Fringe Festival for a sold out, acclaimed run at Paradise St Augustine's Theatre.
+The cast included Ethan Baird (Mark), Nick Tomlinson (Roger), Freya Rivero (Mimi), Andrew Gardiner (Collins), Rory McKeon (Angel), Nicola Alexander (Maureen), Felicity Halfpenny (Joanne), and Greg McAfferty (Benny).
+This production was nominated for an Offie for Best [Regional] Musical.

+A new production is scheduled to begin previews at the Tom Stoppard Theatre on September 26, 2026, with an opening night on October 8 and booking to March 27, 2027.
+It is directed by Luke Sheppard, who staged the musical at Manchester's Hope Mill Theatre in 2020, with choreography by Tom Jackson Greaves, set design by David Woodhead, costumes by Gabriella Slade, lighting by Howard Hudson and sound by Paul Gatehouse.
+Gaten Matarazzo is to play Mark in his West End debut, with Travis Ross as Roger, Alexa Lopez as Mimi, Billy Nevers as Tom Collins, Jeevan Braich as Angel, Lazy Violet as Maureen, Danielle Fiamanya as Joanne and Joaquin Pedro Valdes as Benny.
+Bella Brown was originally cast as Mimi but withdrew with an injury.